Tax Liens – IRS and State Tax Collections

 What Are the Consequences of Failing to Work out a Plan for Back Tax Debts?

-Furthermore, one the IRS takes action and files a Notice of a Federal Tax Lien (NFTL), the tax debt becomes a matter of public record.
+Furthermore, when the IRS acts and files a Notice of a Federal Tax Lien (NFTL), the tax debt becomes a matter of public record.
 The taxpayer’s home address, tax amount owed, relevant tax periods, and additional information all becomes part of the public record.
 This may be embarrassing for some people.
 Others may not wish to have their name or family name associated with an unpaid debt.

 Challenging an IRS Tax Lien to Get it Removed or Released

 While the most straightforward way to remove a tax lien is to make payment and satisfy the debt, this approach is only appropriate when the taxpayer accepts that the debt is valid and is able to make the payment.
-Other options a taxpayer has to address a tax lien include:
+Other options a taxpayer must address a tax lien include:

-- Discharge of the lien – A taxpayer may submit an Application for Certificate of Discharge from Federal Tax Lien.
+- Discharge of the lien– A taxpayer may apply for Certificate of Discharge from Federal Tax Lien.
 The seller must typically perform this action to provide the buyer with clear title.
-While the IRS typically grants this request, it is not required to do so.
-However, despite discharging the lien against a specific piece of property, the lien will remain against other property.
+However, even if the IRS grants this request, despite discharging the lien against a specific piece of property, the lien will remain against other property.

 - Withdrawal of the tax lien – Moving to have the lien withdrawn by the IRS is the most complete form of relief because the withdrawal will result in a disposition where it is as if the tax lien was never filed.
 Taxpayers may request the withdrawal of a lien by filing Application for Withdrawal of Filed Form 668(Y), Notice of Federal Tax Lien when the taxpayer has satisfied certain requirements.

 Taxpayers have additional options when seeking tax relief.
-Depending on their circumstances, they may consider an offer in compromise or a tax-motivated bankruptcy.
+Depending on their circumstances, they may consider an offer in compromise, being placed in “currently not collectible” status, a payment plan, a partial payment plan, penalty abatements, or a tax-motivated bankruptcy.

 Potential IRS & State Tax Collections Solutions